wkolowski/coq-mtl/README.md

   * Take a look at other Haskell proposals relating to the standard library design.
   * Browse Idris standard library and steal good stuff from there.
   * Interesting Idris classes: Cast, Uninhabited, Sized, Read
+* Update this README to mention the Equations package.

 ### Particular